Hungary entry requirements for Indonesia passport holders

 Schengen visa application

-You need a Schengen visa to enter Hungary.
-Apply at the Hungarian consulate in your home country — processing takes at least 15 calendar days.
-Submit your application no later than 6 months and no earlier than 15 days before your trip.Apply for visaRequired
+You need a Schengen visa before traveling to Hungary.
+Apply at the Hungarian consulate in your country of residence — processing takes at least 15 calendar days.
+Submit your application no more than 6 months before your trip.Apply for visaRequired

 Valid passport